2.4 Data Science Project Cycle

 - Can we define key metrics to compare and quantify business value?

-- Are there any data security, privacy and legal concerns?
+- Are there any data security, privacy, and legal concerns?

 - Is the final application online or offline?

-- Are the data online or offline?
+- Are the data sources online or offline?

-2.4.3 At the Modeling Stage
+2.4.3 Project Modeling Stage

-2.4.4 At the Production Stage
+2.4.4 Model Implementation and Post Production Stage

-For offline application data science projects, the end product is often a detailed report with model result and output.
+For offline application data science projects, the end product is often a detailed report with model results and output.
 However, for online application projects, a trained model is just halfway from the finish line.
-The offline data is stored and processed in a totally different environment from the online production environment.
+The offline data is stored and processed in a different environment from the online production environment.
 Building the online data pipeline and implementing machine learning models in a production environment requires lots of additional work.
 Even though recent advance in cloud infrastructure lowers the barrier dramatically, it still takes effort to implement an offline model in the online production system.
-Before you promote the model to production, there are two more steps to go:
+Before we promote the model to production, there are two more steps to go:

-- shadow mode
+- Shadow mode